monkmantra/terraform-cloudrun-template/README.md

-# FastAPI GCP Infrastructure Boilerplate
+# FastAPI GCP Infrastructure-as-Code Templates

-This boilerplate is used to provision the required GCP infrastructure needed for a Python FastAPI service.
+This template is used to provision the required GCP infrastructure needed for a Python FastAPI service.

 ## Available Features